henrychris/obsidian-softwareeng/docs/Tips/Junior Developer Tips.md

 6. How would you describe your culture? how does it differ from other companies?
 7. Do you like your job? how is success celebrated?
 8. What's the dress code here?
+9. What does the on-boarding and training process look like?

 ### Interview Tips
 1. Brush up on core programming concepts and algorithms.